ArgonCode/calculator/README.md

   * if the operator is the same, nothing happens,
   * if the operator is different than before, it gets updated.
 3. When the operation is calculated, it is displayed, and the number can be treated as if it was entered manually.
 4. It can be operated by clicking on the calculator or using keyboard keys.
+Numeric keypad should work on any layout.
+Keyboard `*`, `+`, `-`, `=`, `/` are set-up using generic US and Polish programmer layouts.
+It should work in most keyboards.
+No promises made though :)

 ## Does not take into account:
 1. Order of operation is not taken into account.
-E.g.: inputing `3 + 2 * 2` will result in `10` not in `12`.
+E.g.: inputing `3 + 2 * 2` will result in `10` not in `7`.

 ## Copying / License
 1. MIT